bernardphp/bernard/README.md

 $serviceResolver = new ServiceResolver;
 $serviceResolver->register('SendNewsletter', new NewsletterMessageHandler);

+// Raekke also comes with a ServiceResolver for Pimple (Silex) which allows you
+// to use service ids and have your service object lazy loader.
+//
+// $serviceResolver = new PimpleAwareServiceResolver($pimple);
+// $serviceResolver->register('SendNewsletter', 'my.service.id');
+//
+// Symfony DependencyInjection component is also supported.
+//
+// $serviceResolver = new ContainerAwareServiceResolver($container);
+// $serviceResolver->register('SendNewsletter', 'my.service.id');

 // Create a Consumer and start the loop.
 The second argument is optional and
 // is the queue failed messages should be added to.